nonoesp/GettingArchitectureDoneKit/README.md

 Create flat stairs with plan steps referenced from a 2D drawing and a height.
 Multiple stairs can be created at a time sharing a given height.

+## TODO

+This library is moving into a different way.
+Rather than having a single file with all the clusters, each function will have independent files, with proper prefixes so the library can be browsed with ease just by looking into the file names.
+In that way, the library will work as a set of helper functions which will be versioned independently.

+What follows is a list with proposed functions that are to be developed [or are already developed in some way in the current library].
+Anyone is free to developed any of the parts, propose new ones, and re-factor existing ones.

+* GADGeometryColorGradient
+* GADGeometryExtrudeFromCenter
+* GADGeometrySortByNeighbours
+* GADCurveFromCenter
+* GADCurveSubCurveWithPoints

 ## License

 GettingArchitectureDoneKit is licensed under the MIT license. (http://opensource.org/licenses/MIT)